 #11 Rhodes: Old Town and Grand Master’s Palace

 A very special sight awaits you on the island of Rhodes.
-Since 1988, the medieval town has belonged to Rhodes UNESCO World Heritage Site.
-It is one of the best preserved city fortresses in Greece.
+Since 1988, the medieval town has been part of the Rhodes UNESCO World Heritage Site.
+It is one of the best-preserved city fortresses in Greece.

-The old town of Rhodes is located directly on the harbour and is surrounded by a mighty fortress wall.
+The old town of Rhodes is located directly on the harbor and is surrounded by a mighty fortress wall.
 You can even walk along it and enjoy a wonderful view of the city.

-In the old buildings of the old town, taverns, cafés, bars and small shops have settled.
-At the highest point of the city is the Grand Master’s Palace of Rhodes, built by the Knights of the Order of St. John in the 14th century.
+Taverns, cafés, bars, and small shops have taken up residence in the old buildings of the Old Town.
+At the highest point of the city stands the Grand Master’s Palace of Rhodes, built by the Knights of the Order of St. John in the 14th century.

-→ What else you can do in the Old Town of Rhodes you can find out here: Rhodes Town
+→ Find out what else you can do in the Old Town of Rhodes here: Rhodes Town

 #12 City of Thessaloniki

-The second largest city in Greece has enjoyed increasing popularity in recent years and is definitely worth a visit.
-The Northern Greek City of Thessaloniki is different from Athens.
+The second-largest city in Greece has grown in popularity in recent years and is definitely worth a visit.
+The northern Greek city of Thessaloniki is different from Athens.
 The Greeks like to describe their “Saloniki” as a large village where everyone knows everyone.
 Hard to imagine with more than 1 million inhabitants.

-The modern architectural style does not necessarily evoke love at first sight.
+The modern architectural style doesn’t necessarily inspire love at first sight.
 A devastating fire in 1917 completely destroyed most of the city.
-Only the northern part, today’s old town, was spared from the fire.
-Nevertheless, the metropolis has an unmistakable charm that can be experienced on a city tour through Thessaloniki wants to be discovered.
+Only the northern part—today’s old town—was spared from the fire.
+Nevertheless, the city has an unmistakable charm that can be experienced on a city tour through Thessaloniki, just waiting to be discovered.

-Between all the modern buildings, you’ll always find ancient remnants of the city’s almost 2,500-year-old history.
-Macedonians, Romans, Byzantines and Ottomans shaped the cityscape.
-Especially in the tranquil Old Town of Thessaloniki many of them are still included.
+Amidst all the modern buildings, you’ll always find ancient remnants of the city’s nearly 2,500-year-old history.
+Macedonians, Romans, Byzantines, and Ottomans shaped the cityscape.
+Especially in the tranquil Old Town of Thessaloniki, many of these remnants are still visible.

-The most striking sight of the city is the White Tower at the harbor.
-The Λευκός Πύργο (Lefkos Pyrgos for White Tower) was built in the 15th century and was surrounded by a massive wall until 1917.
-The city’s harbour promenade shines with a variety of hip cafés and excellent taverns.
-In addition, Thessaloniki is also the starting point for a holiday on Halkidiki.
+The city’s most striking landmark is the White Tower at the harbor.
+The Lefkos Pyrgos (meaning White Tower) was built in the 15th century and was surrounded by a massive wall until 1917.
+The city’s harbor promenade is lined with a variety of trendy cafés and excellent taverns.
+Additionally, Thessaloniki serves as the starting point for a vacation in Halkidiki.

-💡 Help with the Greece Holiday Planning: You don’t know where to start and how to go about planning your holiday in Greece?
-No problem, benefit from our years of experience with traveling to Greece and let us help you.
-We advise you on all your questions and concerns, even via video chat.
+💡 Help with Planning Your Greece Vacation: Not sure where to start or how to plan your vacation in Greece?
+No problem—take advantage of our years of experience traveling to Greece and let us help you.
+We’ll answer all your questions and address your concerns, even via video chat.
 You can book your consultation here: Travel Advice Greece

 #13 Ancient Olympia

-Due to the ferry port of Katakolon in the west of the Peloponnese, Olympia has become a popular destination for cruise tourists.
-The extensive complex is home to numerous temples, ruins and building complexes.
-In addition to its function as a sporting competition arena, the Olympics were also place of worship of the god Zeus.
+Thanks to the ferry port of Katakolon in the western Peloponnese, Olympia has become a popular destination for cruise tourists.
+The extensive complex is home to numerous temples, ruins, and architectural complexes.
+In addition to serving as a venue for athletic competitions, the Olympics were also a place of worship for the god Zeus.

-In the temple of Zeus, there is said to have been a 12-meter-high statue made of gold and ivory.
+It is said that the Temple of Zeus once housed a 12-meter-tall statue made of gold and ivory.
 Unfortunately, the statue is no longer in Olympia today.
-Historians are still arguing about the whereabouts of the colossal Zeus today.
-In addition to the imposing stadium for 45,000 spectators, the actual venue of the sporting activities, the neighboring Archaeological Museum is a real highlight.
+Historians are still debating the whereabouts of the colossal Zeus statue.
+In addition to the imposing stadium, which could seat 45,000 spectators and served as the actual venue for the sporting events, the neighboring Archaeological Museum is a real highlight.

-The facility, which was renovated in 2003, contains a variety of exhibits of all kinds, from ancient marble statues to Bronze Age figures of Zeus.
-The history of the Olympic Games, as well as the structure of the entire Olympia facility are presented in great detail and informatively.
+The facility, which was renovated in 2003, contains a wide variety of exhibits, ranging from ancient marble statues to Bronze Age figures of Zeus.
+The history of the Olympic Games, as well as the layout of the entire Olympia complex, are presented in great detail and in an informative manner.

 → More information about the ancient site of Olympia can be found in our separate article: Ancient Olympia